Derek’s bequest

 He lived in Timperley and died aged 74.

-His cousin Stella Blackburn says: “Derek was a very caring and generous person.
-We grew up together and he was like a brother to me.
+Derek’s cousin Stella Blackburn says: “Derek was a very caring and generous person.
+We grew up together, and he was like a brother to me.
 He was loved by many long-standing friends and he also loved children.”

 “We were extremely grateful to receive this incredible gift from Mr Walton.
 It was very kind of him to think of supporting Francis House after his death.
 By leaving a gift in his Will, Mr Walton is helping others make their own precious memories.”

-Rachael Taylor, assistant to the chief executive and solicitor
+Rachael Taylor, chief executive of Francis House and solicitor

 Links